NativeScript/ios-mobileprovision-finder/README.md

-                  profile should be able to deploy to.                   [array] -i, --app-id    Provide application bundle identifier the searched provisioning profile should match.                    [string] -e, --eligable  Prints only eligable profiles       [boolean] [default: false] -t, --team      Provide team name the provisioning profile should belong to.
+                  profile should be able to deploy to.                   [array] -i, --app-id    Provide application bundle identifier the searched provisioning profile should match.                    [string] -e, --eligible  Prints only eligible profiles       [boolean] [default: false] -t, --team      Provide team name the provisioning profile should belong to.
                                                                         [string]
   -p, --type      'development', 'distribution', 'adhoc' or 'all'; - specify the